Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank can steal health from survivors and vice-versa.
+		// Note: Survivors only get a portion of the damage as health while Tanks get the full damage as health.
 		// Requires "mt_xiphos.smx" to be installed.
 		"Xiphos Ability"
 		{